Lnk2past/docker-ansible-demo/README.md

 4) starts the webapp
 5) deploys v2 of our webapp

 Once playbook 04 is executed you can navigate to localhost:1333[7/8/9] to see the `Hello World` example taken from `Flask's` quick start.
-After playbook 05 is executed, refreshing your [age will reveal the v2 webapp.
+After playbook 05 is executed, refreshing your page will reveal the v2 webapp.
 The code that is running is a basic `Flask` webapp with the development environment.
 This is purely to simulate the deployment of live code to a server and is not meant to be a realistic use case for `Flask's` development environment.